Managing your sites is now easier than before!

-A hosting control panel provides an easy to use, manageable user interface so that you can easily manage all aspects of hosting .
+A hosting control panel provides an easy to use, a manageable user interface so that you can easily manage all aspects of hosting.

-Some of the common features for all control panels include, FTP management, database management, email management etc. System admin processed are complex in nature and hence a Control panel allows you to do most of it in just few clicks from a graphical user interface.
+Some of the common features of all control panels include FTP management, database management, email management etc. System admin processed are complex in nature and hence a Control panel allows you to do most of it in just a few clicks from a graphical user interface.

-Advanced tasks such as server migrations or switching web servers, support a ticket support system, and provide monitoring and alert services are also made easy using a Control panel.
-In early days all the processes were done manually which incurred huge amount of time where as it is just a matter of few minutes now.
+Advanced tasks such as server migrations or switching web servers, support a ticket support system and provide monitoring and alert services are also made easy using a Control panel.
+In early days all the processes were done manually which incurred a huge amount of time whereas it is just a matter of a few minutes now.

 cPanel – Best in its class